Ihsan200835/Kelompok---lima/README.md

 The program receives:

-- The player's guess
+The number of tickets — the number of tickets purchased by the customer.
-- The number of attempts
+The age of each visitor — the age of each person purchasing a ticket

 ---